emacsmirror/elisp-autofmt/readme.rst

   *Moving away from the current rule of fixed 2 space indentation.*

-- Scan the buffer for functions, only writing function data for functions in use.
 - Use the indentation width from Emacs (currently fixed to 2).